whitejm/subnotes/Mozilla JavaScript Guide/Mozilla JavaScript Guide - 2 - Grammer and Types.md

 List the 8 data types in JavaScript

 > - Seven data types that are primitives:
->   - Boolean. true and false.
+>   - Boolean. `true` and `false`.
->   - null.
+>   - `null`.
 A special keyword denoting a null value.
 Because JavaScript is case-sensitive, null is not the same as Null, NULL, or any other variant.
->   - undefined.
+>   - `undefined`.
 A top-level property whose value is not defined.
 >   - Number.
 An integer or floating point number.
 For example: 42 or 3.14159.
 >   - BigInt.
 An integer with arbitrary precision.
 For example: 9007199254740992n.
 >   - String.
 A sequence of characters that represent a text value.
 For example: "Howdy"